Admissions Information

 You must have passed a college-level Statistics course prior to starting the program.
 A course in "Research Methods and Design" in a Communication Sciences and Disorders department is not acceptable for meeting this requirement.
 AP Equivalent must be on college transcript.

 The following courses, or their content equivalents, are required as part of the graduate program.
-If you have taken course equivalents that count toward the degree, please be prepared to provide documentation such as syllabi, assignments, etc. You must have taken all five prerequisites elsewhere or take all five courses within our graduate program.
+If you have taken course equivalents that count toward the degree, please be prepared to provide documentation such as syllabi, course description, assignments, etc. You must have taken all five prerequisites elsewhere or take all five courses within our graduate program.
 We cannot accept any less than the total five to count toward your Master's degree.

 Speech and Hearing Science Prerequisites: